 That means a full-sized tread belt – at least 22 inches wide and 50 inches long.
 A full-size treadmill allows a normal sized adult a full range of motion.

 The treadmill should have a surface that’s not too soft, but also isn’t too hard.
 Determining what is comfortable for you will require running on different models, but it’s worth your time.

 3. Consider the latest maximum incline treadmills.

 A 10 percent max incline is good and quite available.
 A 15 percent is even better.
 But why not consider going all out with a 40 percent max incline?
 More incline means more calories burned.
 An average 200-pound user walking at 2 mph for 20 minutes burns 87 calories.
 An average user at a 10 percent incline burns 157 calories.
 But at a 40 percent incline, an average user weighing 200 pounds burns a whopping 381 calories in just 20 minutes.
 Get started on your 40 percent incline now.

 4. Take a look at the other features.

 Incline treadmills have the ability to recreate an uphill run, and some of them can even do downhill also.
 Some treadmills even have monitors that make it easy to create a simulated experience.
 From running uphill in a forest or a desert, the right scenery can give you all the motivation you need to reach your goals.
 Unique running programs are also essential.
-Also consider if it will sync up with your other devices such as tablets, phones, or Fitbits.
+Also, consider if it will sync up with your other devices such as tablets or phones.